John A. Macdonald: Legacy and memorials

 A number of sites associated with Macdonald are preserved.
 His gravesite has been designated a National Historic Site of Canada.
 Bellevue House in Kingston, where the Macdonald family lived in the 1840s, is also a National Historic Site administered by Parks Canada, and has been restored to that time period.
 His Ottawa home, Earnscliffe, is the official residence of the British High Commissioner to Canada.
 Statues have been erected to Macdonald across Canada; one stands on Parliament Hill in Ottawa (by Louis-Philippe Hebert c.
 1895).
 Macdonald's statue also stood in Kingston's City Park; the Kingston Historical Society annually holds a memorial service in his honour.
-On 18 June 2021, following the discovery of 215 unmarked graves at the Kamloops Indian Residential School, the statue of Macdonald was removed from Kingston's City Park after city council voted 12–1 in favour of its removal, and is set to be installed at Cataraqui Cemetery where Macdonald is buried.
+On 18 June 2021, following the allegation that soil disturbances detected at the Kamloops Indian Residential School were unmarked graves, the Kingston city council voted 12–1 to remove the statue of Macdonald from City Park, and to install it at Cataraqui Cemetery, where Macdonald is buried.
 In 2018, a statue of Macdonald was removed from outside Victoria City Hall, as part of the city's program for reconciliation with local First Nations.
 The Macdonald Monument in Montreal has been repeatedly vandalized, and on 29 August 2020, the statue in the monument was vandalized, toppled and decapitated.
 Montreal Mayor Valérie Plante condemned the actions and said the city plans to restore the statue.